Is Your Neuropathy Really Idiopathic?

 Exercise according to your ability, but moderate aerobic exercise, about 180-240 minutes/week, is ideal and has been shown to help nerve regeneration.
 (7, 8)

 Consider supplementing with alpha lipoic acid, acetyl-L-carnitine, gamma linoleic acid, B vitamins and omega-3.
-All of these have research to support neuroprotection in diabetic neuropathy (link: see website content on neuropathy)
+All of these have research to support neuroprotection in diabetic neuropathy (see Vitamins and supplements for neuropathy)

 Sleep 7-9 hours per night